 "If you don't change your direction, you're bound to end up where you're headed."

-That’s what John Childers, the first millionaire I ever met, told me when I shook his hand.
-Later, I made it a point to take millionaires out to lunch or dinner, and John was the one who sparked my curiosity to learn more.
+That’s what John Childers—the first millionaire I ever met—told me when I shook his hand.
+Later, I made it a point to take millionaires out to lunch or dinner, but John was the one who sparked my curiosity to learn more.

 Best thing I ever did was started trading stocks at my desk over my lunch hour.
 The second best thing was to sell my stocks to buy investment education & training.
 Third best thing was to show some kindness and buy millionaires lunch or dinner one-on-one.